 Most people have heard of mushrooms with psychoactive effects.
 These so called “magic mushrooms” are popular among a wide array of people and sub-cultures, but they’re starting to show promise for medical applications as well.

-A Michael Pollan 2015 piece entitled Trip Treatment help bring psilocybin into the mainstream as less of a hippy past-time and more of a tool to treat symptoms of anxiety and depression.
+A Michael Pollan 2015 piece entitled Trip Treatment help bring psilocybin into the mainstream as less of a hippy past-time and more of a tool to treat symptoms of low moods.
 Within the past year, Tim Ferriss has popularized research at Johns Hopkins University and the U.S. / U.K. governments have changed their tone about research of the fungus and psychoactive benefits.

 Beyond magic mushrooms, the medicinal mushroom revolution is in full swing.
 As information has proliferated, people are gaining access to more things from across the globe.
 The myopic standard western medicine model has its uses, but many westerners are seeking alternative, old-school methods.